Irrational Fatou components in non-Archimedean dynamics: Introduction

 is \emph{rational} if~$r$ belongs to~$|K^{\times}|$ and \emph{irrational} otherwise.
 A \emph{rational} (resp. \emph{irrational}) \emph{disk} of the projective line~$\PK$ is the image of a rational (resp. irrational) disk by a \textsc{M{\"o}bius} transformation.

 Let~$R$ be a rational map of degree at least two with coefficients in~$K$.
 It defines a dynamical system acting on~$\PK$ and one acting on the \textsc{Berkovich} projective line~$\PKber$.
-As in the complex setting, the \textsc{Fatou} set of~$R$ is the maximal domain of stability of~$R$, and~$R$ maps each \textsc{Fatou} component onto a \textsc{Fatou} component.
-For background, see, for example, \cite{Ben19b,Ber90,Jon15,Riv03c}.
+As in the complex setting, the \textsc{Fatou} set of~$R$ is the maximal domain of stability of~$R$ in~$\PKber$, and~$R$ maps each \textsc{Fatou} component onto a \textsc{Fatou} component.
+For background, see~\cref{s:preliminaries} and, for example, \cite{Ben19b,Ber90,Jon15,Riv03c,0Riv0412}.

-The geometry of periodic \textsc{Fatou} components is well understood: Each one is either a rational disk, a finite intersection of rational disks, or of \textsc{Cantor} type \cite[\emph{Th{\'e}or{\`e}me de Classification}]{Riv03c}.
-Every trivial wandering \textsc{Fatou} component---one containing a point asymptotic to a periodic orbit---is a rational disk.
-The geometry of nontrivial wandering \textsc{Fatou} components is more mysterious.
-Every known example is (eventually mapped to) a disk~\cite{Ben02a,Ben06,0Fer0503,0Nop2404}.
+The geometry of periodic \textsc{Fatou} components is well understood: Each is either a rational disk, a finite intersection of rational disks, or of \textsc{Cantor} type \cite[\emph{Th{\'e}or{\`e}me de Classification}]{Riv03c}.
+Moreover, every wandering \textsc{Fatou} component eventually maps to a disk \cite[Theorem~11.2]{Ben19b}, and several constructions yield a rational one.
+For example, every \emph{trivial} wandering \textsc{Fatou} component---one containing a point asymptotic to a periodic orbit in~$\PKber$---eventually maps to a rational disk.
+In addition, every \textsc{Latt{\`e}s} map with persistent bad reduction admits a nontrivial wandering \textsc{Fatou} component that is a rational disk if the $\Q$\nobreakdash-rank of~$|K^{\times}|$ is at least~$2$.

-We provide the first example of a \textsc{Fatou} component that is an irrational disk.
-Recall that a multiplicative subgroup~$\sD$ of~$\R_{>0}$ is \emph{divisible}, if for all~$r$ in~$\R_{> 0}$ and~$n$ in~$\Z_{> 0}$ there is~$\whr$ in~$\sD$ satisfying~${\whr^n = r}$.
+The existing constructions of wandering \textsc{Fatou} components leave open the question of whether there is one that is an irrational disk \cite{Ben02a,Ben06,0Fer0503,0Nop2404,Tru15}.
+The following result answers this question affirmatively.
+Recall that a multiplicative subgroup~$\sD$ of~$\R_{>0}$ is \emph{divisible}, if, for all~$r$ in~$\R_{> 0}$ and~$n$ in~$\Z_{> 0}$, there is~$\whr$ in~$\sD$ satisfying~${\whr^n = r}$.
 The value group of every algebraically closed ultrametric field is a divisible subgroup of~$\R_{> 0}$.

-\begin{theoalph}[Irrational \textsc{Fatou} Components] Suppose that the residue characteristic of~$K$ is strictly positive and that~$|K^{\times}|$ is a proper subgroup of~$\R_{> 0}$.
+\begin{theoalph}[Irrational \textsc{Fatou} Components] Suppose that the residue characteristic of~$K$ is strictly positive and~$|K^{\times}|$ is a proper subgroup of~$\R_{> 0}$.
 Moreover, let~$\sD$ be a proper divisible subgroup of~$\R_{> 0}$ containing~$|K^{\times}|$.
 Then, there is a polynomial with coefficients in~$K$ with a \textsc{Fatou} component whose diameter is outside~$\sD$.
 In particular, there is a \textsc{Fatou} component that is an irrational disk. \end{theoalph}

-We also provide the first example of a polynomial with a nontrivial wandering \textsc{Fatou} component that is a rational disk.\footnote{For rational maps, such examples are easily provided: If the $\Q$-rank of~$|K^{\times}|$ is at least~$2$, then every \textsc{Latt{\`e}s} map without potential good reduction has one.}